legendary-warriors-warriors-kings

 Civil War in the Thirteenth Century

-After the loss of Jerusalem in 1187 and the transfer of the kingdom's capital to Acre, internal strife only grew worse.
+After the loss of Jerusalem in 1187 and the transfer of the kingdom's capital to Acre, internal strife only worsened.
 The War of Saint Sabas (1256–1258) pitted the Venetian and Genoese commercial colonies against each other, with the Knights Templar backing Venice and the Hospitallers supporting Genoa.
-The conflict devastated Acre's economy and left the city vulnerable.
+The conflict devastated Acre's economy, destroyed its port facilities, and left the city vulnerable to external attack.
 Meanwhile, the barons of Cyprus and Jerusalem feuded over inheritance rights, and the Hohenstaufen dynasty's claim to the throne via Frederick II's marriage to Isabella II of Jerusalem triggered a long civil war between the imperial faction and the native nobility.
+By 1260, Acre was a city at war with itself, incapable of mounting a coherent defense.

 The Role of the Ibelin Family